You want to apply Citizenship for adults

 If you have travelled abroad

-If you travelled abroad briefly, e.g. for visits or holidays, this has no impact on your period of habitual residence in Sweden.
+If you travelled abroad briefly, for example for visits or holidays, this has no impact on your period of habitual residence in Sweden.
 However, if you were abroad for more than a total of six weeks in a year, the entire time you were outside Sweden must be subtracted from your period of habitual residence.

 If you move to a different country and settle there, your period of habitual residence in Sweden ends.
 You can start over and begin adding up a new period of habitual residence in Sweden from the day you move back here.